-The Department of Mathematics and the Department of Statistics at Texas A&M will host an eight-week Research Experience for Undergraduates (REU) during the summer of 2015.
+The Department of Mathematics at Texas A&M will host an eight-week Research Experience for Undergraduates (REU) during the summer of 2015.
 We will run the following programs:

 - Number Theory Mentored by Riad Masri and Matt Young.

 - Mathematical Modeling in Biology Mentored by Anne Shiu.